N. Ravikiran: Career

 Ravikiran also established himself as a string instrumentalist at an early age.
 In July 1985, he set a record with a 24-hour non-stop solo concert in Chennai.
 He won an exemption to perform professional concerts for Indian Radio and Television (Doordarshan) at age 12 and was invited to represent his country in Festivals of India in France (1985), Switzerland (1987), Germany (1992), Brazil (2012) and countries like Poland, Czech Republic, Austria and Yugoslavia (1997).
 He has performed extensively in major events and venues across the world including the Chicago World Music Festival, Theatre de la Ville Paris, Europalia Festival, Belgium, Millennium Festival (UK), Rudolstadt Festival, Germany, Masters of Indian Music, Budapest, Sadlers Wells & Tate Modern (UK), Esplanade Festival (Singapore), Oji Hall (Tokyo), Harborfront Festival, Canada, Cleveland Festival & Madison Festival (USA).

-From 1986–96, Ravikiran trained with the vocalist T. Brinda.
+From 1986 to 1996, Ravikiran trained with the vocalist T. Brinda.
 He is acknowledged for reviving classical values among the youth.
 He has performed with other artists and presented several concerts which include pure solos, duos with kanjira/ghatam/mridangam apart from conventional recitals with multiple accompanists and collaborations with piano, keyboard, guitar and other instruments.

 He resumed his appearance as vocalist from 1999 and has since presented voice concerts for organizations in and outside India including the Cleveland Festival & the Chicago World Music Festival.
 His vocal albums include Genius at Work.

 Ravikiran has introduced several technical innovations on the chitravina.